 If you are in an area where Malaria is lurking, get some damn bug spray on yourself because it ain’t pretty if you pick that crap up while you’re pregnant.

 As for the natural insect repellents, there are many remedies such as citronella oil, lavender oil and soybean oil but the general consensus is that they aren’t as effective as bug sprays with 10% DEET in them.
 However, if you are one of the lucky people that these work on, go for it as they pose no harm to you or your baby.

-A few companies have come out with a combination of Oil of Lemon eucalyptus (P-menthane 3, 8-diol) with a lower concentration of DEET and it may be a good compromise if you want less DEET but sufficient protection.
-Off Botanicals Lotion is one of the more mainstream products that has this combination and it sounds pretty promising judging from the reviews I've read.
+A few companies have come out with an Oil of Lemon eucalyptus (P-menthane 3, 8-diol) that it may be a good compromise if you don’t want DEET but want sufficient protection.
+Off Botanicals Lotion is one of the more mainstream products that sounds pretty promising judging from the reviews I’ve read.

 To sum up, most sites still recommend you use bug spray during pregnancy to lower the risks that these insect borne illnesses pose.

 Apply repellent sparingly on exposed skin and on top of clothing because more product doesn’t mean more protection.
 If you plan to be outdoors for a short period of time, choose a product with a lower concentration of repellent and repeat application only if you need a longer protection time.
 And finally, wash treated skin with soap and water when you get inside.